fulviabuonanno/design-tokens-wizards/README.md

 5. **Export Typography Tokens**
    The tokens are exported in multiple formats, ready for integration into your design system:
-   - **JSON:** Stored in `outputs/tokens/typography/typography_tokens.json`
+   - **JSON:** Stored in `output_files/tokens/typography/typography_tokens.json`
-   - **CSS:** Stored in `outputs/css/typography/typography_variables.css`
+   - **CSS:** Stored in `output_files/tokens/css/typography/typography_variables.css`
-   - **SCSS:** Stored in `outputs/scss/typography/typography_variables.scss`
+   - **SCSS:** Stored in `output_files/tokens/scss/typography/typography_variables.scss`

 ⚠️ **IMPORTANT:** Each step includes accessibility guidelines and recommendations to ensure your typography system is both beautiful and functional.
 The wizard acts as your trusted advisor, suggesting optimal values while giving you the freedom to customize according to your needs.

 ---

 ### 🧹 **Clear Spell** ✨

-   Version 1.1.0
+Version 1.2.0

 The Clear Spell is a simple yet powerful tool to keep your project directory clean and organized.
 It removes all generated files, ensuring you can start fresh without any clutter.

 1.  **Run the Clear Spell Script**
     Open your terminal and execute the following command:

     ```sh
     npm run clear
     ```

 2.  **What Happens Next**
-      - All generated token files in the `outputs/tokens/` directory are deleted.
+    - All generated token files in the `output_files/tokens/` directory are deleted.
-      - CSS and SCSS files in the `outputs/css/` and `outputs/scss/` directories are removed.
+    - CSS and SCSS files in the `output_files/tokens/css/` and `output_files/tokens/scss/` directories are removed.
-      - Final output files in the `final/` directory, including JSON, CSS, and SCSS files, will also be removed.
+    - Final output files in the `output_files/final/` directory, including JSON, CSS, and SCSS files, will also be removed.
     - Your project directory is left clean, free from outdated or unnecessary files.

 ---

 ### 🪄 **Merge Spell** ✨

-   Version 1.1.0 🆕
+Version 1.2.0 🆙 🆙

 The Merge Spell is designed to simplify your workflow by combining multiple token files into a single, unified file.
 This makes managing and integrating design tokens across categories (e.g., color, size, spacing) much easier.

 1.  **Run the Merge Spell Script**
     Open your terminal and execute the following command:

     ```sh
     npm run merge
     ```

 2.  **What Happens Next**
-      - All token files in the `outputs/tokens/` directory are merged into a single JSON, CSS and SCSS filee.
+    - All token files in the `output_files/tokens/` directory are merged into a single JSON, CSS and SCSS file.
     - The resulting file is structured consistently, ensuring seamless integration into your design system or development workflow.

 ---

 ## 🛠️ Dependencies ✨

 Every wizard benefits from a little assistance.
 To empower our enchanting scripts, we rely on a handful of outstanding dependencies that streamline our process and amplify our magic:

 For Color Conversion: This script uses the amazing TinyColor library to handle all the color conversions.